Ryder-One/hmap/README.md

   * The paranoid effects (static effect, distortion effect, blur..)
   * Easing on the parallax effect, easing on the green arrow
   * The fog of war is not as good as the original (neither is the blood, and other assets I made)
-  * Texts are blurry.
-I don't know how to fix it.
+  * Blurry text : due to the font itself.

 ## Known issues